-Bordered by the Orwell Estuary and the A14, Orwell Country Park is 470-acre site of mixed lowland habitats, including ancient woodland, heathland and mudflats.
+Bordered by the Orwell Estuary and the A14, Orwell Country Park is 300-acre site of mixed lowland habitats, including ancient woodland, heathland, and mudflats.

-The Country Park, officially opened in 1995, offers visitors a variety of walks, wildlife and scenery to explore and enjoy.
-It has three main sites, all of which are the hinterland to the Orwell Estuary:
+The Country Park, officially opened in 1995, offers visitors a variety of walks, wildlife, and scenery to explore and enjoy.
+It has four main sites, all of which are the hinterland to the Orwell Estuary:

 Orwell Country Park has six pedestrian entrances and two entrances with car parks.
 Find out where each of them are located and get directions.

-The park and surrounding area is contained within the Suffolk Coasts and Heaths Area of Outstanding Natural Beauty (AONB) and many areas of the park have been afforded international, national and regional designations due to their important wildlife and habitats.
+The park and surrounding area is contained within the at Suffolk & Essex Coast & Heaths National Landscape (formerly known as an Area of Outstanding Natural Beauty) and many areas of the park have been afforded international, national and regional designations due to their important wildlife and habitats.

 Designations include: